Sense-GVT/SNCSE/README.md

 to generate soft negative samples, or use our files in /Files/soft_negative_samples.txt.
 Then you may modify and run train_SNCSE.sh.

+To evalute the checkpoints saved during traing on the development set of STSB task, please run:

+python bert_evaluation.py

+python roberta_evaluation.py

 Feel free to contact the authors at wanghao2@sensetime.com for any questions.